1587/speaking-exam/00-part2.md

 My answer:

 ```
-This is a close-up photo of a music show.
+The picture is taken  in a music show.
 Many people，many chairs and many equipments are in this photo.
 In the front, many listeners are sitting on the chairs and listening to the music.
 At the back，many musicians are playing on the platform.